Settings Screen

 Pitch

-Current pitch deviation from the standard is displayed in cents under the "Pitch" label at the top left.
+The current pitch deviation from standard (A=440 Hz) is displayed in cents to the right of the Pitch label.

 You can choose a tuning note from G4 to F#5 (A4 is default) with the note selector.